mifi/lossless-cut/issues.md

 ### Starts from wrong keyframe

 For some files, when you place segment start cutpoints at keyframes, and you export, it will instead cut from the keyframe **before** the keyframe that you wanted.
 This is because with some videos, ffmpeg struggles to find the nearest previous keyframe, see [#1216](https://github.com/mifi/lossless-cut/issues/1216).
 To workaround this, you can try to shift your segments' **start**-cutpoints forward by a few frames, so that ffmpeg correctly cuts from the *previous* keyframe.
-You can do this for all segments before exporting as follows:
+You can also enable the Export Option "Shift all start times" by +1, +2, +3 frames or so.

 - Menu: "Edit" -> "Segments" -> "Shift all segments on timeline"
 - Enter `00:00:00.200` (or a larger value if it doesn't help)